tumaer/JAXFLUIDS/README.md

 To learn more about implementation details and details on numerical methods provided by JAX-Fluids, feel free to read [our paper](https://www.sciencedirect.com/science/article/abs/pii/S0010465522002466).
+And also check out the [documentation](https://jax-fluids.readthedocs.io/en/latest/index.html) of JAX-Fluids.

 Authors: